Docklands Stadium: Naming rights history

-On 1 March 2009, the naming rights transferred to Etihad Airways, and the venue became known as Etihad Stadium under a five-year deal, which was later extended to ten years, at a cost estimated at between $5–$8 million per year.
-This once again caused problems, as the AFL would not initially recognise the new name due to its deal with rival airline Qantas; the league recognised the new name only after further negotiation between the two parties.
+In March 2009, the naming rights transferred to Etihad Airways.
+The venue became known as Etihad Stadium under a five-year deal, which was later extended to ten years, at a cost estimated at between $5–$8 million per year.
+This once again caused problems, as the AFL would not initially recognise the new name due to its deal with rival airline Qantas.
+The league recognised the new name only after further negotiation between the two parties.

-In September 2018, the stadium was renamed Marvel Stadium after the stadium operators negotiated an eight-year deal with the Walt Disney Company (the parent company of Marvel Entertainment) to change the naming rights and install a Marvel retail store at the venue.
+In September 2018, the stadium was renamed Marvel Stadium after the stadium operators negotiated an eight-year deal with the Walt Disney Company, the parent company of Marvel Entertainment, to change the naming rights and install a Marvel retail store at the venue.